 The person trips generated in the trip generation step (see Chapter 5) and the external travel discussed in Chapter 7 comprise most, but not all, travel in a region.
-Trucks and other commercial vehicles are an important segment of the travel market.
-The Fredericksburg, RTC, and Hampton Roads models all have a truck module.
+Trucks and other commercial vehicles are an important segment of the travel market for major regional models.